TheSeanleonard/Ha-bi-overlay/README.md

 # Tips

+**Run in background**
 Once you have the overlay completely configured the way you want it, close the python file then change the name of ```overlay_v2.py``` to ```overlay_v2.pyw``` then start the file again.
 This will make it run in the background.

+**start on boot**
-On the blue iris pc create a shortcut of the python file and move the shortcut to the startup folder on windows to start it on boot.
+On the blue iris pc create a shortcut of the python file and move the shortcut to the startup folder on windows.
+1. Press Windows +R from the keyboard.
+2. A dialog box will appear, type shell: common startup, and click on OK.
+3. The Windows 10 startup folder will open.
+4. move a shortcut of the python file to that folder.

 # Screenshots